phelpsanthony/Multithreaded-Game-of-Life/README.md

 # Multi-Species Game of Life

 A **C++** implementation of Conway’s Game of Life extended to support **multiple species** on a 2D grid, with **real-time OpenGL visualization**.
 Each species is represented by a different color, and the simulation runs efficiently using **multithreading**.
 This implementation uses CPU multithreading.
-This is an assignment for COMP 436 Multicore programming.
+This is an assignment for COMP 426 Multicore programming at Concordia University.
 ---

 ## Features